ninjadev64/PlayOn/README.md

 ```js
 playon.createGame().then((id) => { ... });
 ```
+PlayOn will handle removing games that are more than a day old automatically.

 Join a game:
 ```js
 playon.joinGame(id, username, initialData).then((game) => { ... });
 ```
 PlayOn will throw errors "GameNotFound" and "UsernameAlreadyTaken" from `joinGame` respectively.
+You should register existing players in your code when joining a game (see below for `game.players`).

 #### Setting data
 Setting global data: